Skip to content

 If you own property in Colorado, you must pay annual property taxes.
 If you fail to pay your property taxes, the county can put a lien on your property and eventually foreclose and sell your house at auction.
 Do whatever you can to stay current with your property taxes.

 Colorado's effective tax rate is 0.49% of the property's value.
-Each county sets its own property rates, so they may vary quite a bit from county to county.
+Each county sets its own property rates, which may vary quite a bit from county to county.
 Colorado residents pay extremely low property taxes, with a median rate of around $2,600 annually.

 Property tax records in Colorado include the following details:

-• Legal Description - The tax document must contain a legal description of the property being levied a tax on.
-The legal description includes the township, lot number, subdivision name, section, and size.
+• Legal description - The tax document must contain a legal description of the property on which a tax will be levied.
+The description must include the township, lot number, subdivision name, section, and size.

-• Tax Payment History - Tax documents usually show a history of the payments made so far.
-The history will include the amount and the date when the payment was made.
+• Tax Payment History - Tax documents usually show a history of the payments made so far, including the amount and the date the payment was made.

 • Property Owner - The tax document usually provides information about the property owner, including their name, address, and contact details.